- Concentrations: 1. Casino Management, 2. Hotel and Restaurant Management, 3. Spa and Wellness Centre Management (BBA, 4 Years)

 Profile of the Programme

-The degree programme sets out to provide the student with the necessary tools and competencies to add value to any hospitality organisation.
+The degree programme sets out to provide the student with the necessary tools and competencies to add value to any hospitality organization.
 The variety and scope of the courses offered provide a sound grounding for entry-level supervisory/managerial personnel.

 On completion of the programme the student should be able to: